Mollusks: Profile and Information

 Molluscs

-As an agriculturist or local farmer, when a farm is attacked or invaded by insects, an insecticide is used, fungicides against fungus and herbicides against herbs.
+As an agriculturist or local farmer, when a farm is attacked or invaded by insects, an insecticide is used, fungicides against fungi, and herbicides against herbs.

-Also, when crops are eaten or attacked by mollusk or mollusks, a molluscicide is used.
-Before diving into what this category of pesticide is for, let us first answer the question, what is a Mollusck?
+Before diving into what this pesticide category is for, let us first answer the question: what is a Mollusk?

-Mollusca is known to be the second largest phylum of invetebrate animals after the Arthropoda.
+Mollusca is known to be the second largest phylum of invertebrate animals after the Arthropoda.

 Molluscs and Mollusks are members of Mollusca.
 Below are some quick facts about a mollusk.